Tainted Grail: The Fall of Avalon: Gameplay

-Tainted Grail: The Fall of Avalon is played primarily from a first-person perspective, though an optional third-person mode is available which is mostly intended for accessibility.
+Tainted Grail: The Fall of Avalon is played primarily from a first-person perspective, though an optional third-person mode is available, which is mostly intended for accessibility.
 Players begin by creating a character with visual customization options.
 Initial character statistics are influenced by player responses during an introductory interrogation sequence.
-Players can use a variety of melee weapons, ranged weapons and magic spells.
+Players can use a variety of melee weapons, ranged weapons, and magic spells.
 Options include equipping two-handed weapons or dual-wielding one-handed weapons.

 The game is set in a large open world divided into three main zones.
 Over 200 side quests are available, with player decisions leading to different narrative outcomes and affecting relationships with in-game characters and factions.
 The game incorporates various systems, including crafting, fishing, alchemy, cooking, house decoration, farming, and sketchbook journaling.
 At night, a phenomenon known as "Wyrdnight" can occur, during which the Wyrdness intensifies and summons stronger enemies.
 The estimated playtime is 50-70 hours, with the main story campaign lasting approximately 25 hours.

 Development

 Tainted Grail: The Fall of Avalon is based on the Tainted Grail universe, created by Polish fantasy writer Krzysztof Piskorski for a board game of the same name, which was a major Kickstarter success in 2018.
 Awaken Realms, the publisher, previously released Tainted Grail: Conquest, a deck-building roguelike, in 2020, also set in the same universe.
 According to reviewers, The Fall of Avalon draws notable inspiration from The Elder Scrolls series.

 The Fall of Avalon was developed by Questline, a Polish video game developer.
 The game was first announced with an aim for an early access release in late 2022.
-It launched into Early Access as planned and saw its full 1.0 release on May 23, 2025 for Windows, PlayStation 5 and Xbox Series X/S. On Windows, it is available from GOG and Steam.
+It launched into Early Access as planned and saw its full 1.0 release on May 23, 2025, for Windows, PlayStation 5, and Xbox Series X/S. On Windows, it is available from GOG and Steam.
 The game is developed in Unity 6.

+In December 2025, a paid DLC expansion titled Sanctuary of Sarras was released.

 Reception

 Critical reception for Tainted Grail: The Fall of Avalon was mostly positive, with reviewers praising its world design, exploration gameplay, and narrative.
 It was described as a "fun but familiar" open-world RPG and frequently compared to The Elder Scrolls series.

-The game also faced technical issues, such as visual glitches, bugs related to quest indicators and problems with item looting.
+The game also faced technical issues, such as visual glitches, bugs related to quest indicators, and problems with item looting.
 Character models were described by some as having a "Play-Doh skin" appearance and looking "expressionless" and low-fidelity.
 However, some aspects of the character models, such as the hair, were considered "really impressive" by IGN.
 The quality of dialogue performances was noted as varied, and some environments, like caves, were found to become visually repetitive over time.
 According to Slant Magazines Niv Sultan, the impact of player choices diminishes after joining certain factions.